onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "Perfect is the enemy of good." - [Voltaire](https://www.goodreads.com/quotes/108491-perfect-is-the-enemy-of-good)

+> "The whole problem with the world is that fools and fanatics are always so certain of themselves, but wiser people so full of doubts." - [Bertrand Russell](https://www.goodreads.com/quotes/2597341-the-whole-problem-with-the-world-is-that-fools-and)

 > "The prediction market experiment was a success, but we will not proceed with the programme as it interferes with our ability to shape the narrative around the direction of government policy." - [A G7 government official and advisor to their head of state](https://www.overcomingbias.com/p/prediction-market-quoteshtml#:~:text=The%20prediction%20market%20experiment%20was%20a%20success%2C%20but%20we%20will%20not%20proceed%20with%20the%20programme%20as%20it%20interferes%20with%20our%20ability%20to%20shape%20the%20narrative%20around%20the%20direction%20of%20government%20policy.)